astroDimitrios/Astronomy/AstPy-007 Lunar Surface/README.md

 Thanks to [Dr. John Keller](https://science.gsfc.nasa.gov/sed/bio/john.w.keller) for his guidance towards the GMT tool and processing of LOLA .IMG data files.

-Thanks also to Brandon Rhodes author of the [SkyField](https://rhodesmill.org/skyfield/) package for advice on calculating sub-Earth and sub-Solar points on the moon.
+Thanks also to Brandon Rhodes author of the [SkyField](https://rhodesmill.org/skyfield/) package for advice on calculating sub-Earth and sub-Solar points on the Moon.